 The Hungarian capital on the Danube river has a distinctly different feel to it from other European cities.
-There is a definite Turkish influence and with such a vast history the city has certainly stuck to its traditions.
-Famous for its baths, stylish architecture and interesting nightlife, there is plenty to entertain visitors here.
+There is a definite Turkish influence and with such a vast history, the city has certainly stuck to its traditions.
+Famous for its baths, stylish architecture and nightlife, there is plenty to entertain visitors here.
 Cross over the river between Buda and Pest, the two ancient cities which combined to make the modern city which is here today.
-Climb to the top of the hills near the castle on the Buda side of the river to get some stunning views across this vast city.
+Climb to the top of the hills near the castle on the Buda side of the river to get some stunning views across the whole city.

 (Budapest to Bratislava: 2 hour 30 mins)

 Bratislava provides a taster into Eastern Europe and what life before the fall of Communism might have been like.
-Just an hour or so from Vienna but in many ways it still feels like a world away.
-The capital of Slovakia has a nice old town and castle and is perhaps at its best in December when the Christmas market comes to town.
-While relatively small the city has a growing reputation for lively bars and clubs.
+Just an hour or so from Vienna it may be, but in many ways it still feels like a world away.
+The capital of Slovakia has a nice old town and castle (although less impressive than the ones in Prague & Budapest).
+It is perhaps at its best in December when the Christmas market comes to town but you won’t need much more than a day to see the best of the city.

 (Bratislava to Vienna: 1 hour)

 Vienna is a stylish city with fashionable residents.
 Austrians are easily among the friendliest people in Europe and don’t let the German accents fool you, Vienna is in many ways more like Milan than Munich or Berlin.
 Come on a nice day and you will see scores of Viennese out drinking beer in the sun and the city’s colourful streets have a more relaxed feel than most European capitals.